Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 Comparing Stash vs Acorns, we like Acorns better because it makes it easier to be consistently not stupid.
 Acorns portfolios tend towards the conservative, and provided you invest regularly, it should do well in the long run.

 Ultimately, your own preferences and investment behavior will determine which micro investing app is best for you.
+Stash is good if you want to trade stocks and ETFs and have your money managed automatically.

 Is Acorns better than Robinhood?

-Yes, it is better if you’re seeking rebalancing and investment management.
+It’s difficult to compare, as each offer different services.
+Acorns is better if you’re seeking rebalancing and investment management.
 Acorns is also better if you want the round up spare change investing feature.

 If you’re an investor who doesn’t need management or bells and whistles and appreciates the “free” trading, then Robinhood might be better than Acorns for you. is also best for investors who want to buy and sell cryptocurrency and trade options.